cul-it/cul-folio-analytics/metadb/canned_reports/MCR213/README.md

 **Note:**
 As of 6/21/23, Fully Paid orders may still have a current encumbrance; this is a system issue to be fixed.

+**Note:**
+2/6/25: You must enter the current fiscal year to get accurate results.

 **Change Log:**
 - **11-19-24:** Converted to Metadb
 - **11-21-24:** Corrected "order type" extraction and updated `po_instance` to `vs_po_instance`